antalvdb/olifant/README.md

 This repository contains instructions and code to install, train and run memory-based LLMs.

 Looking for an LLM that is relatively eco-friendly?
-MBLMs rely on CPU computing and (possibly lots of) RAM.
+MBLMs rely on CPUs.
 No GPUs or TPUs required.
 Training MBLMs is costly in terms of RAM, but not in terms of time or computing resources.
-Running an MBLM in GPT-style mode also costs RAM, but still relies on CPUs and is reasonably fast as well, depending on the selected approximation of k-nearest neighbor classification.
+Running an MBLM in autoregressive GPT-style mode also costs RAM, but still relies on CPUs and is reasonably fast as well, depending on the selected approximation of k-nearest neighbor classification.

 ## Installation

-MBLM relies on the TiMBL memory-based classification engine and python3-timbl.
-To install the engine, [TiMBL](https://github.com/LanguageMachines/timbl/), invoke your platform's package manager.
-On Ubuntu/Debian Linux, do
+MBLM relies on [python3-timbl](https://github.com/proycon/python-timbl), python bindings to the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.

-``apt-get install timbl``

-On macOS with brew, invoke

-``brew install timbl``

-Next, install its associated python bindings, [python3-timbl](https://github.com/proycon/python-timbl) (currently this only works for Ubuntu/Debian Linux):
+Install with pip (wheels are available for Python versions 3.10, 3.11, and 3.12 on systems with glibc 2.28 or higher; on macOS, installation only works with Python 3.13 currently):

 ``% pip install python3-timbl``